xiaoxianyu-office/mm/Skills/Dynamic-Metaskills.md

 # Storing Dynamic Metaskills
 As you already saw, the newly made metaskill is being stored inside a variable.
 The variable can have any scope you deem fit, persist for as long as you want and have all the other cool stuff variables have.
 You can also store these skills inside NBTs, making items of your making being able to have completely custom skills for them

+# Limitations
+Since this is not a planned feature, its implementations do have some problems.
+- Usage of other "skill" mechanics inline: when using "skill", "sudoskills" or other such skill mechanics directly inline will result in a console error, without the mechanic being executed.
+To solve this, it is necessary to continue using the vskill mechanic in place of these other ones.
+For the skill mechanic a simple replace will work, but to use a sudoskill you will need to make a vskill mechanic call a metaskill that executes said sudoskill mechanic itself (examples coming soon)

 <!-- LINKS -->
 [variableskill mechanic]: /skills/mechanics/variableskill